sannytee/More-Recipes/README.md

 ## Installation
 To install this application,
-1. git clone this repository
+1. git clone this repository (develop branch)
 2. Open the command line and cd into the folder you just cloned
 3. Run ```npm install``` to install dependencies
 4. Then run ```npm start:dev``` to start the application